Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 ### Irish Trends

-These statistics suggest that there are several factors that could encourage people to drive more in the future, such as improved traffic congestion, access to parking, and lower costs.
-This is where the Perfect Parking application can help, by reducing the traffic congestion and reducing the fuel prices.
+Statistics from the Central Statistics office (CSO) of Ireland gives several suggestions that could encourage people to drive more in the future.
+In the top three are traffic congestion, and access to parking.
 (CSO.ie, 2019)

 ![](./docs/images/thesis/media/image3.png){width="5.896527777777778in"
 height="3.160416666666667in"}

-Figure 1: CSO.ie - Factors that would encourage more driving,
+[]{#_Toc133573279 .anchor}Figure 1: CSO.ie - Factors that would
+encourage more driving,

 ### Global Trends